-Lots of couples are taking baby steps towards a legal bond, yet they still want to be together as a couple.
-And there are many reasons why folks choose a commitment ceremony instead of a wedding.
+Many couples are taking baby steps towards a legal bond, yet they still want to remain together as a couple.
+There are many reasons why people choose a commitment ceremony instead of a wedding.
 But is it right for you?
 And the big question is — do you tell your guests that you’re not getting legally married?
 Here are our thoughts on the topic of Virginia commitment ceremonies.

 Should You Tell Your Guests If You’re Not Getting Legally Married at Your Ceremony?

-There are a variety of different ways that a couple can commit to one another.
+There are various ways in which a couple can commit to one another.
 Some couples might decide that marriage is the perfect option.

-However, some couples might feel that a commitment ceremony is better.
-While you may be thinking, isn’t having a ceremony to commit ourselves just a wedding in disguise?
-The answer is no. One of the biggest differences is that it doesn’t bind you legally.
+However, some couples may feel that a commitment ceremony is a better solution.
+While you may be thinking, “Isn’t having a ceremony to commit ourselves just a wedding in disguise?”
+The answer is no. One of the most significant differences is that you are not bound legally.

 While you can still include traditions and vow to spend your lives together, it isn’t like Virginia weddings.